pouriya/director/README.md

 ```
 #### Childspec
 A childspec is an Erlang map containing some mandatory and optional keys that belongs to one child process.
 I will explain these keys below.
 * **id:** This key should be unique for child and can be any erlang term.
-We will explain usage of this key later.
+We will understand usage of this key later.
 This key is mandatory.
 * **start:** This key should be an `mfa()` (module, function and its arguments) and is mandatory. **Director** calls `erlang:apply(Mod, Func, Args)` using value of this key for starting child.
 Possible values of this key are:
 	* `mfa()`.
 	* `{module(), Func::atom()}`.
 Will be `{module(), Func::atom(), []}`.
 	* `module()`.
 Will be `{module(), start_link, []}`.
 * **state:** This key is optional and if not defined, its default value will be atom `undefined`.
 This is state data of child process inside **Director** process.
-I'll explain its usage later.
+We will understand usage of this key later.
 * **type:** A child process can be a worker or another supervisor.
 This key is optional and default value is atom `worker` and possible values are:
 	* `supervisor`.
 	* `sup` (Short for `supervisor`).